Mobile development with opencode | Yoav Shai

 With our own domain, we can do this cool trick that allows us to name services on our computer instead of remembering arbitrary ports:

-1. Run the opencode server
+1. Run the shuvcode server

 2. Add an A record for *.pc.ts.hasha.men pointing at your computer’s tailnet IP address (100.x.y.z) 1

-bun run --cwd ~/Documents/oss/shuvcode/packages/opencode --conditions=browser src/index.ts serve --port 4096 --hostname 0.0.0.0 &
+bun run --cwd ~/Documents/oss/shuvcode/packages/opencode --conditions=browser src/index.ts serve --hostname 0.0.0.0 --port 4096

 with the following Caddyfile: